Exploring Lite-Brite Functionality

 Explore to Learn:

-On line 2, change black
+On line 1 of the JS file, change black

 to red